-The title might be hotly contested by New York and London these days, but for hundreds of years, Paris was the undisputed art capital of the Western world.
-Many great artists lived in Paris over the years – Van Gogh, Picasso, Monet, Dalí and countless others – and much of their work, alongside other masters, can be found in the city’s immense number of museums, galleries, attractions, salons and other spaces.
-But if you’re feeling a little overwhelmed by where to start, we at Time Out – culture vultures that we are – have rounded up the very best Paris galleries.
-Voilà!
+For centuries, Paris was the undisputed art capital of the Western world.
+Many pioneering, properly perspective-altering artists lived in Paris over the years – van Gogh, Picasso, Monet, Dalí and countless others – and much of their work can be found within the city’s immense number of museums, galleries, attractions, salons and other arts spaces.